+In a very recent manuscript, Hendrey, Karol, and Wood \cite{DBLP:journals/corr/abs-2507-22395} define \emph{$k$-cover-planar} drawings as normal drawings in which, for every edge $e$, the set of edges intersecting $e$ can be covered by at most $k$ fans.
+Similarly, they define \emph{$k$-matching-planar} drawings as normal drawings in which, for every edge $e$, the set of edges intersecting~$e$ do not contain a matching of size~$k+1$.
+Obviously, a fan-crossing drawing is $1$-cover-planar, a $k$-planar drawing is $k$-cover-planar, a $k$-cover-planar drawing is $k$-matching-planar, and a $k$-matching-planar drawing is $(2k)$-cover-planar.
+Let the \emph{$k$-cover-planar} crossing number be the minimum number of crossings over all $k$-cover-planar drawings, and similarly let the \emph{$k$-matching-planar} crossing number be the minimum number of crossings over all $k$-matching-planar drawings.

+Also, a normal drawing is \emph{fan-crossing free} if no two edges crossing the same edge share a vertex, and the \emph{fan-crossing free crossing number} is the minimum number of crossings over all fan-crossing free drawings.

-\FPT\ algorithms, all using Courcelle's theorem, exist for the fan-crossing crossing number, by M\"unch and Rutter~\cite{patterncrossing24}, and for the weakly fan-planar crossing number, by Hamm, Klute, and Parada~\cite{DBLP:journals/corr/abs-2412-13092}, and it seems that with further adjustments they ($\!\!$\cite{DBLP:journals/corr/abs-2412-13092}) could also handle the strongly fan-planar version.
-We solve all three variants, again with a better runtime.
+\FPT\ algorithms, all using Courcelle's theorem, exist for the fan-crossing and fan-crossing free crossing numbers, by M\"unch and Rutter~\cite{patterncrossing24}, and for the weakly fan-planar crossing number, by Hamm, Klute, and Parada~\cite{DBLP:journals/corr/abs-2412-13092}, and it seems that with further adjustments the latter authors could also handle the strongly fan-planar version.
+We solve all these variants, again with a better runtime.
 For the strongly fan-planar version, we use the fact that our framework allows for surfaces with boundary, and thus can easily capture the ``infinite face'' of the drawing; indeed, strong fan-planarity is invariant under self-homeomorphisms of the plane, but not of the sphere (e.g., the drawings in \Cref{fig:fan}(a) and (b) are homeomorphic when seen on the sphere).